PyWiFeS/pipeline/README.md

 The current version of PyWiFeS is compatible with data from both the automated 2.3m operations and the previous manual (in-person or remote) operations through TAROS.
 The upgrade of the 2.3m telescope for automated observing was described by [Price et al. (2024)](https://ui.adsabs.harvard.edu/abs/2024PASA...41...57P/abstract).
 The original version of PyWiFeS was described by [Childress et al. (2014)](https://ui.adsabs.harvard.edu/abs/2014Ap%26SS.349..617C/abstract).
 A publication describing PyWiFeS version 2 is in preparation.

+The development of PyWiFeS version 2 was made possible by grant LE230100063 from the Australian Research Council.

 ## User Manual
 For more information, we refer the users to the [**PyWiFeS User Manual**](https://www.mso.anu.edu.au/pywifes/doku.php?id=documentation).
 This manual explains the general structure of the pipeline, the steps of the data reduction, or technical details about the Python modules and functions.